All posts by Scott Fitzgerald

 Course Funds

 You need to get approval for these funds prior to spending anything on the course which you intend to be reimbursed for.
-Please fill out this form as early as possible.
+Please fill out this form before Friday November 21, 2025 for the fall semester

 Guest speakers and critics must be paid directly by the University and registered ahead of time.
 For tax reasons, we can only compensate individuals who are US residents or foreign nationals who can work for any US-based entity.
 We cannot compensate anyone living outside the United States.